-Connection must be made in a way that allows complete isolation of the electrical supply - such as a double pole switch, having a 3mm (1/8") contact separation in both poles, serving only the boiler and system controls.
-The point of connection to the mains should be readily accessible and clearly marked.
+Connection must be made in a way that allows complete isolation of the electrical supply - such as a double pole switch, having a 3mm (1/8") contact separation in both poles, or a plug and socket serving only the boiler and system controls.
+The means of isolation must be accessible to the user after installation.

 - 1. Remove the control box securing screws.
 Swing the box down into the servicing position.
-Refer to Frames 40 & 41. - 2.
-Route the mains cable into the box from the LHS of the boiler. - 3.
-Connect the live and neutral wires into the terminal strip as shown.
+Refer to Frames 40 & 41. - Route the mains cable into the box from the LHS of the boiler. - Connect the live and neutral wires into the terminal strip as shown